-Hot Cherry Pie Goat Cheese Dip is an easy recipe perfect for entertaining!
-Beautiful and easy dip recipe all baked in a skillet.
+Hot Cherry Pie Goat Cheese Dip is an easy dip recipe, perfect for entertaining!
+Beautiful easy appetizer recipe all baked in a skillet.

 I know this is a small skillet, but I’m ashamed to admit that I ate this entire Hot Cherry Pie Goat Cheese Dip ALL BY MYSELF.
 In like 6 bites.
 Because it’s that addicting.
 It’s partly a dessert dip, but also it’s not.
 It’s hard to explain.
 I guess you’re just going to have to try it!